PeterDaveHello/chkdomain/README.md

 - [VirusTotal](https://www.virustotal.com/gui/home/url)
 - [Yandex Site safety report](https://yandex.com/safety/)

-If you're like to build up your own secure DNS, here's a list of threat hosts intelligence: [threat-hostlist](https://github.com/PeterDaveHello/threat-hostlist), you can setup a DNS blocker with those blocklists to run your own secure DNS service, in your home, your office, or anywhere.
+If you'd like to build up your own secure DNS, check out the [threat-hostlist](https://github.com/PeterDaveHello/threat-hostlist) repository.
+It contains many different threat-blocking blocklists to help you create a secure DNS service for your home, office, or elsewhere.

 ## Usage

-Download [`chkdm`](https://github.com/PeterDaveHello/chkdomain/raw/master/chkdm) script into your working directory, give it executable permission:
+Download the [`chkdm`](https://github.com/PeterDaveHello/chkdomain/raw/master/chkdm) script and make it executable:

 ```sh
 $ wget https://github.com/PeterDaveHello/chkdomain/raw/master/chkdm
 $ chmod +x chkdm
 ```

-Now you can check the domain with command `chkdm`:
+Check domain by running `chkdm`:

 ```sh
 $ ./chkdm <domain name>
 ```

-You can also put the script in your `$PATH`, for example: `/usr/local/bin`, so that you can execute it everywhere.
+Additionally, you can put the script in your `$PATH`, such as `/usr/local/bin`, to make it executable from anywhere.

 ## Screenshot